dethstroak/kiseki-guides/Crossbell/zero/chapter2.md

 # Day 1
 ## Crossbell
-- Feed Coppe a fish on the roof
+- Go to the roof and feed Coppe a fish
 ### Collectibles
 #### Books
 - Crossbell Times 3 - Purchase at the Department Store